5.1.1 Availability of Funds

 Title to property furnished by the Government or acquired with Government funds will be vested with the NASA, unless it is determined that transfer of title to the contractor would be more cost effective than recovery of the equipment by NASA.

-Offerors should be aware of the requirement to register in the System for Award Management (SAM) prior to contract award.
+Offerors should be aware of the requirement to register in the Central Contractor Registration (CCR) database prior to contract award.
 To avoid a potential delay in contract award, offerors are required to register prior to submitting a proposal.
 Additionally, firms must certify the NAICS code of 541712.

-SAM is the primary repository for contractor information required for the conduct of business with NASA.
+The CCR database is the primary repository for contractor information required for the conduct of business with NASA.
 It is maintained by the Department of Defense.
-To be registered in SAM, all mandatory information, which includes the DUNS or DUNS+4 number, and a CAGE code, must be validated in SAM.
+To be registered in the CCR database, all mandatory information, which includes the DUNS or DUNS+4 number, and a CAGE code, must be validated in the CCR system.
 The DUNS number or Data Universal Number System is a 9-digit number assigned by Dun and Bradstreet Information Services (http://www.dnb.com) to identify unique business entities.
 The DUNS+4 is similar, but includes a 4-digit suffix that may be assigned by a parent (controlling) business concern.
 The CAGE code or Commercial Government and Entity Code is assigned by the Defense Logistics Information Service (DLIS) to identify a commercial or Government entity.
-If an SBC does not have a CAGE code, one will be assigned during the SAM registration process.
+If an SBC does not have a CAGE code, one will be assigned during the CCR registration process.

-The DoD has established a goal of registering an applicant in SAM within 48 hours after receipt of a complete and accurate application via the Internet.
-Offerors that are not registered should consider applying for registration immediately upon receipt of this solicitation.
-Offerors and contractors may obtain information on SAM registration and annual confirmation requirements via the Internet at (https://www.sam.gov/) or by calling 866-606-8220
+The DoD has established a goal of registering an applicant in the CCR database within 48 hours after receipt of a complete and accurate application via the Internet.
+However, registration of an applicant submitting an application through a method other than the Internet may take up to 30 days.
+Therefore, offerors that are not registered should consider applying for registration immediately upon receipt of this solicitation.
+Offerors and contractors may obtain information on CCR registration and annual confirmation requirements via the Internet at http://www.ccr.gov or by calling 888-CCR-2423 (888-227-2423).

-Offerors should be aware of the requirement that the Representation and Certifications required from Government contractors must be completed through SAM website (https://www.sam.gov/).
+Offerors should be aware of the requirement that the Representation and Certifications required from Government contractors must be completed through the Online Representations and Certifications Application (ORCA) website https://orca.bpn.gov/login.aspx.
 FAC 01-26 implements the final rule for this directive and requires that all offerors provide representations and certifications electronically via the BPN website; to update the representations and certifications as necessary, but at least annually, to keep them current, accurate and complete.
 NASA will not enter into any contract wherein the Contractor is not compliant with the requirements stipulated herein.

 In accordance with Title 38, United States Code, Section 4212(d), the U.S. Department of Labor (DOL), Veterans' Employment and Training Service (VETS) collects and compiles data on the Federal Contractor Program Veterans' Employment Report (VETS-100 Report) from Federal contractors and subcontractors who receive Federal contracts that meet the threshold amount of $100,000.
 The VETS-100 reporting cycle begins annually on August 1 and ends September 30.
 Any federal contractor or prospective contractor that has been awarded or will be awarded a federal contract with a value of $100,000 or greater must have a current VETS 100 report on file.
 Please visit the DOL VETS 100 website at http://www.dol.gov/vets/programs/fcp/main.htm.
 NASA will not enter into any contract wherein the firm is not compliant with the requirements stipulated herein.